-\subparagraph{Relating PT height and state complexity.} For regular languages, a standard measure of descriptive complexity is \emph{state complexity}, denoted $\stc(L)$, and defined as the number of states of the canonical DFA for $L$.
+For regular languages, a standard measure of descriptive complexity is \emph{state complexity}, denoted $\stc(L)$, and defined as the number of states of the minimal DFA for $L$~\cite{yu2005}.

-The bounds we just listed let us contrast the height of a PT language with its state complexity.
-For PT languages, $\ptl(L)$ is smaller than or equal to $\stc(L)$ (equality occurs e.g. when $L=\{a^\ell\}$) since $\stc(L)$ bounds the depth of the automaton, i.e., the maximum length of a simple path from the initial to some final state, which in turns bounds $h(L)$~\cite{klima2013,masopust2015}.
+The bounds given in Eqs.~\eqref{eq-basic-1} and \eqref{eq-basic-22} let us contrast the height of a PT language with its state complexity.
+If $L$ is a PT language, one has $h(L)\leq\stc(L)$ (equality occurs e.g. when $L=\{a^\ell\}$) since $\stc(L)$ bounds the depth of the minimal automaton for $L$, i.e., the maximum length of a simple path from the initial to some final state, which in turns bounds $h(L)$~\cite{klima2013,masopust2015}.

 In the other direction, we can prove \begin{theorem} Let $A$ be an alphabet of size $k$ with $k > 1$.
 Suppose $L \subseteq A^*$ is $n$-PT.
-Then the canonical DFA for $L$ has at most $m$ states,\footnote{It is shown in~\cite{masopust2015} that the depth (not the size) of the canonical DFA is bounded by $\binom{n+k}{n}-1$.} where
+Then the minimal DFA for $L$ has at most $m$ states,\footnote{It is shown in~\cite{masopust2015,masopust2017} that the depth (not the size) of the minimal DFA is bounded by $\binom{n+k}{n}-1$.} where